 To make the problem worse, many women crave high-sugar and high-carb foods during pregnancy (am I right??) or already have a high-carb/high-sugar diet to begin with (as most Americans do…).

-Good news: though your insulin production may not be in your control, your diet totally is.
+Good news: though our insulin production may not be in our control, our diets totally are.

 Risks with Gestational Diabetes

 Unfortunately, GDM comes with risks for both mother and baby.
 If a pregnant woman has high blood glucose, that flows through the placenta and is passed on to the baby.
 In response, the baby’s pancreas produces more insulin to get rid of the extra blood glucose.
-Since the baby is getting more energy than s/he is using, the extra energy is stored as fat, which typically leads to a condition called macrosomia— the medical term for an oversized baby.
+Since the baby is getting more energy than s/he is using, the extra energy is stored as fat, which can lead to a condition called macrosomia — the medical term for an oversized baby.

 Babies with macrosomia face health problems of their own.
 For starters, a bigger baby (9 pounds and heavier) is more difficult to get… out of… your body.
 Hence, macrosomia can put babies (and moms) at risk for certain delivery traumas, such as a shoulder dystocia or an emergency C-section.
 Babies born to mothers with GDM face other risks, such as preterm birth, respiratory distress syndrome (RDS), hypoglycemia after delivery (low blood-sugar), jaundice, NICU admission, and even stillbirth.

 Mothers with GDM are at a higher risk for preeclampsia and some will go on to develop full-blown type 2 diabetes after birth (estimates vary: between 15 and 70%).

 In the long-term, babies with excess insulin are at a higher risk for obesity and type 2 diabetes.